-For a legitimate hackathon, a qualified judge must evaluate the participant's efforts and ultimately declare the winner of the competition.
-It would be favorable for the virtual hackathon organizers to choose a famous judge among the event participants.
-Advertising a judge who is relevant to the theme of the event would indeed generate more hype.
+For a legitimate external hackathon, a qualified judging panel must evaluate the participant's efforts and ultimately declare the winner of the competition.
+It would be favorable for the virtual hackathon organizers to choose a well-known judge among the event participants.
+Advertising a judge who is relevant to the theme of the event would indeed generate more hype and trust.

-Organizers of a hackathon would offer prizes to incentivize the participants and to promote competition.
-Offering prizes virtually can be made possible by rewarding participants with online gift cards or special software licenses.
-Advertising the awards would help garner more attention for the event and entice people to take part.
+Organizers of external hackathons would offer prizes to incentivize the participants and to promote competition.
+The prizes come in different forms: it could be cash, gift cards, tech products (laptops, smartphones, tablets, accessories, etc.), software licenses or even educational prizes such as mentorships.
+As a rule of thumb, advertising the rewards helps garner more attention for the event and entice people to take part.

-Now that you are informed about the tools required to set up a hackathon, we will talk about how to organize an internal hackathon or a public hackathon.
-Listed below are the steps to follow when you host a virtual hackathon event.
+Now that you are informed about the tools required to organize a hackathon, we will talk about how to organize an internal hackathon or an external hackathon.
+Listed below are the steps to follow when you plan to host a virtual hackathon event.